aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M02-Unit 7 Create a Virtual WAN by using Azure Portal.md

    - **Resource group:** **ContosoResourceGroup-<inject key="DeploymentID" enableCopy="false"/>**.

-   - **Resource group location:** Choose a resource location from the dropdown.
+   - **Region:** Choose a resource location from the dropdown.
 A WAN is a global resource and does not live in a particular region.
 However, you must select a region to manage and locate the WAN resource that you create.

    - **Name:** ContosoVirtualWAN

    - **Type:** Standard

-1. When you have finished filling out the fields, select **Review +Create**.
+1. When you have finished filling out the fields, select **Review + create**.

      ![](../media/lab2-unit7-image2.png)